sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/fips-release.md

 A: Tyk provides FIPS 140-2 compliance, ensuring the use of approved algorithms in FIPS mode.

 Q: Can I use Tyk in FIPS mode in cloud environments?

 A: Yes but only for hybrid gateways deployed on your premise and connecting to the Cloud control plane.

 Q: Does FIPS mode affect Tyk's performance?

-A: There may be a slight performance impact due to the use of FIPS-approved algorithms, but this is generally minimal.
+A: There should be no material impact on performance.

 ## Importance of FIPS Compliance {#importance-of-FIPS-Compliance}